 Aurora Labs have created the Aurora Ecosystem which mainly consists of two components: Rainbow Bridge and Aurora Engine.
 Rainbow Bridge is a fully trustless and decentralized bridge that interconnects Ethereum and NEAR ecosystems.
 Aurora Engine is an EVM built on the NEAR Protocol, delivering a turn-key solution for developers to operate their apps on an Ethereum-compatible, high-throughput, scalable and future-safe platform, with low transaction costs for their users.

 For more information about Aurora please visit https://aurora.dev/.

-This bug bounty program is focused on their smart contracts, and website and is focused on preventing:
+This bug bounty program is focused on Aurora's smart contracts and web application.
+It targets the prevention of:

 - Loss of assets held in their Rainbow Bridge

 - Loss of any user funds, whether at-rest or in-motion